Medieval Faire (Canada's Wonderland)

 Originally themed around the Middle Ages, Medieval Faire is a section of Canada's Wonderland, a theme park in Vaughan, Ontario, Canada.
 As such, early attractions created under Kings Entertainment Company were named after knights, Don Quixote, Vikings, dragons, bats, and beasts.
 Throughout the Paramount Parks era, the section's new attractions lacked appropriate theming.
-The introduction of the Leviathan roller coaster to Medieval Faire in 2012 was the first major investment in the section since 2000; the park is now under ownership of Cedar Fair.
+The introduction of the Leviathan roller coaster to Medieval Faire in 2012 was the first major investment in the section since 2000; the park is now under ownership of Six Flags.
 The section includes four roller coasters (The Bat, Dragon Fyre, Leviathan, and Wilde Beast) and six other rides.

 Over the years, atmosphere performers have disappeared from most sections of the park, including Medieval Faire.
 Two entertainment areas have remained constant in the section, a proscenium theatre and a stunt and acrobatic space surrounded by water.
 Currently named Canterbury Theatre, the indoor facility has hosted a variety of stage show revues, ice shows, and now an acrobatic production, Tundra: a Cirque Experience.
 A structure within Arthur's Baye initially featured a pirate diving and acrobatics show, which has changed now to have a more generic theme; it is currently branded as Fall Out Stunt Dive Show.

 Food in the section was originally themed to the era, with a large indoor pub and rib stand.
 The food later took on a more traditional North American cuisine, like a buffet, burgers, chicken fingers, and subs.
 The names and facades of the two primary food locations found in the area however are medieval-themed (All's Well Hall & Kings Feast).
 Private events are held in the Courtyard facility and can also be held in All's Well Hall.